DillClaw Resolver (Published Specification)

 API Reference

 A DillClaw Resolver exposes a minimal HTTP API.
 All endpoints accept and return application/json.
-Authentication is optional in v0.1 but recommended for production deployments.
+Authentication is OPTIONAL but RECOMMENDED for production deployments.

 5.1 Core Endpoints